Drew-Alleman/wiretap/README.md

 - Optimize function to gather bytes from Microphone
 - Enumeration packet to gather information about the device
 - Option to only capture audio between certain time periods

-### Administrator Settings (IDK yet)
-- Persistance??
-- Add option to remove the "wiretap.exe is using your microphone" on the windows task bar (needs admin)
+- Add to startup option
+- export/load config to/from a `.ini` file